 But I really like this book!
 I like everything!
 Not only is the style of painting good but also the various ideas and theories are perfectly integrated into a continuous story.
 It is like watching a montage movie.

 The fragments are seamlessly connected, and the landscapes that look like embellishments are metaphors of meaning.
-As a person who only has pure text functions and lacks the ability to understand images, like a notepad, I am fascinated by the fact that the author can use such a clever example to transform concepts into pictures and be clean and clear.
+As a person who only has pure text functions and cannot understand images, like a notepad, I am fascinated by the fact that the author can use such a clever example to transform concepts into pictures and be clean and clear.
 How can XD come up with such an expression?

 And as a pure word processor(?), I think this is great because the text content of this book is also excellent.
-In the simplest way, XD is very elegant and popular, and it is easy to lift weight.
+Most simply, XD is very elegant and popular, and it is easy to lift weight.
 The way XD expresses this is humorous and humorous, without compromising the profoundness of the connotation.

 Although it is only a brief introduction to the point, it has already outlined the leading thesis, which is the destination that one wants to reach, that is what the individual has to think about.
 What happened, just like the river is used as a metaphor in the whole book, the whole process of boating, the mind is quite responsive.